akka/old-blog/_posts/2016-09-23-custom-flows-parsing-xml-part-2.md

 1. Sketch out the duty cycle of a stage, i.e. a full cycle through it states until it hits its initial state again.
 2. Identify the main states (that group together steps from the duty-cycle) in which your stage can be.
 3. Try to implement the logic that is derived from above.
-Eliminate trivial states by the use of emit() if possible.
+Eliminate trivial states by the use of emit() or emitMultiple() if possible.
 4. Think about completion events (upstream and downstream) and what they mean in the context of each state you mapped out.
 Introduce new states or use emit() if necessary for a correct shutdown.
 5. Double-check that all failure conditions are properly handled where possible (otherwise stick to the defaults).
 6. If you use any kind of buffering in the stage double-check that it can never go arbitrarily large (unless you explicitly desire so).
 This means to check all call sites where anything is added to your container/buffer.
 Introduce an explicit capacity parameter to the stage if needed.